spine-tools/Spine-Toolbox/docs/source/examples/first_relationship.rst

 This is a basic level tutorial where we will build multidimensional entities, also known as relationships.
 You are expected to have completed :ref:`First Entity Class And Entity` before starting this tutorial.
-If not already open, launch Spine Database Editor and open the database that contains the Fish class and an entity only known as :literal:`nemo` to humankind.
+If not already open, launch Spine Database Editor and open the database that contains the Fish class and an entity only known as :literal:`Nemo` to humankind.

 Adding Multidimensional Entity Classes
 ======================================

 Multidimensional entity classes are used to connect two or more classes with each other.
 The connections represent relations, links, groupings or similar concepts in the data structure.
-One dimensional entity classes connecting a single class to nothing are possible, too, but uncommon.
+One-dimensional entity classes connecting a single class to nothing are possible, too, but uncommon.
-While the dimensions are usually zero dimensional classes, they can also be other multidimensional classes.
+While the dimensions are usually zero-dimensional classes, they can also be other multidimensional classes.

-For the sake of simplicity, we will create a two dimensional entity class called Bond that connects the Fish class back to Fish class.
+For the sake of simplicity, we will create a two-dimensional entity class called Bond that connects the Fish class back to Fish class.
 Since we will use Fish as the first dimension, **right-click** on Fish in **Entity tree** and select **Add entity classes...** from the popup menu.